vdelachaux/classes/Documentation/Classes/svg.md

 // Create a new canvas
 $svg:=cs.svg.new()

-// Create a "background" group, its address is automatically memorized
+// Create a "background" group
-// The object will automatically be added to the latest created "container" ("svg")
-// The reference is automatically memorized into the store
 $svg.group("background")
+// The object is automatically added to the latest created "container" ("svg")
+// The address is automatically stored with its name.

 // Create a "foreground" group and apply a translation
-// We must precise the "root" destination else the group will be included into the "background" one
 $svg.group("foreground").translate(45; 45).attachTo("root")
+// We must precise the "root" destination else the group will be included into the "background"

-// Create a yellow square & memorize its reference as "original"
+// Create a yellow square and store its reference associated with the label "original"
-// The object will automatically be added to the latest created "container" ("foreground" layer)
 $svg.square(20).position(2.5; 2.5).color("yellow").push("original")
+// The object is automatically added to the latest created "container" ("foreground")

 // Add, into the "background" layer, a blue circle without fill & with a border of 4 pixels
 $svg.circle(50).color("blue").translate(100; 100).fill(False).stroke(4).attachTo("background")